-What personal data we collect, why we collect it and who it is shared with
+What personal data we collect, why we collect it and who we share it with

-Jacmus and Tina will never sell your personal data to anyone.
+Jacmus will never sell your personal data to anyone.

 Personal data under the GDPR includes identification and identifiable information.
 Identification means your name, address, email, phone and date of birth.
 But identifiable information includes random identifiers such as an IP address.

 This website uses web forms to collect information for: